 Clean, Simple, Zen

-In its natural, untreated state, cork has a very clean and simple look that is perfectly paired with a minimalist decorating strategy.
-Less is more, and here the inherent beauty of the materials take center stage.
-The overall effect is calming and uncluttered, marked more by subtlety and texture than color or design.Continue to 9 of 10 below.
+In its natural state, cork has a very clean and simple look that is perfectly paired with a minimalist decorating strategy.
+Less is more in a room influenced by Zen sensibilities, and in this example, the inherent beauty of the materials takes center stage.
+The overall effect is calming and uncluttered, marked more by subtlety and texture than color or design.Continue to 8 of 9 below.

 If you like cork anywhere, you'll love it in a bedroom.
-It's softer and quieter than solid wood yet just as warm and inviting.
-Modern themes call for cork patterns and colors similar to bamboo or maple flooring, while a traditional scheme might be right for the look of cherry, walnut or even wide-plank pine.
+It's softer and quieter than solid wood, yet is just as warm and inviting.
+Modern themes call for cork patterns and colors similar to bamboo or maple flooring, while a traditional scheme might be best served with colors reminiscent of cherry, walnut, or even wide-plank pine.